Back to blog

 Source

-Creating an effective positioning strategy
+How to create an effective positioning strategy

-Implementing the STP process
+How to implement the STP process in marketing

 Steps to implement STP in marketing strategy

-Common challenges and solutions in STP implementation
+What are common challenges and solutions in STP implementation?

-Role of technology in the STP process
+How technology supports the STP process

-Using Google Analytics for market segmentation
+How to use Google Analytics for market segmentation

 • Google Analytics is helpful to the STP marketing model since it helps in market segmentation and targeting.